 Indicators

 Indicators are the colored outlines that appear around shapes when they're selected, hovered, or being interacted with.
-Every shape defines its own indicator through the ShapeUtil.indicator method.
+Every shape defines its own indicator through the ShapeUtil.getIndicatorPath method.

 How indicators work

-When you hover over or select a shape, tldraw renders an SVG outline that matches the shape's geometry.
+When you hover over or select a shape, tldraw draws an outline that matches the shape's geometry.
 The indicator is separate from the shape itself—it renders in an overlay layer above the canvas.

 Indicators appear in three contexts: